 Broad Bean, Wild Garlic and Sorrel Hummus

-A springtime alternative to the ubiquitous chickpea purée, this is lighter and fresher-tasting than regular hummus.
+A late-springtime alternative to the ubiquitous chickpea purée, this is lighter and fresher-tasting than regular hummus.
 The beautiful green colour comes from the wild garlic and sorrel, and the fact that the broad beans are skinned before being blitzed.
 This is a little bit of a chore but worth it for the smooth, velvety texture of the hummus as well as its spectacular hue.

 If you don’t have any sorrel, proceed without it and add some lemon juice to taste at the end.